Skip to content

 In KernelSU, the following situations may cause boot brick when flashing the boot partition:

-- You flashed a boot image in the wrong format.
-For example, if your phone's boot format is
+1. You flashed a boot image in the wrong format.
+For example, if your device's boot format is gz, but you flashed an lz4 format image, then the device will not be able to boot.

-format image, then the phone will not be able to boot. - Your phone needs to disable AVB verification in order to boot properly (usually requiring wiping all data on the phone).
+2. Your device needs to disable AVB verification in order to boot properly (usually requiring wiping all data on the device).

 No matter what the situation is, you can recover by flashing the stock boot image.
 Therefore, at the beginning of the installation tutorial, we strongly recommend that you back up your stock boot before flashing.
-If you haven't backed up, you can obtain the original factory boot from other users with the same device as you or from the official firmware.
+If you have not backed up, you can obtain the original factory boot from other users with the same device as you or from the official firmware.

 Brick by modules